 The higher mind

-So in the new world, true leadership will come from those who can access the right mind.
+So in the new world, authentic leadership will come from those who can access the right mind.
 This can be a tall order for some people, but a necessary step.
 Some of the attributes of someone who makes decisions more consistently from their higher self than others are:

 Self-Awareness

 An understanding of the choices and impact of choosing between the ego and the right mind.
 Being aware of how you personally tick.
 Understanding and learning about yourself is a lifelong journey.
-Being aware you have multiple blind spots to uncover.
+Being aware that you have multiple blind spots to uncover.

 Resilience